Victor-Palha/Api-Restful-ts/README.md

 * To start with Wiston, we need understand what are this!
     * We gonna use Wiston to improve ours LOGS on terminal

-* So let's create a new file called `logger.ts` on folder `config`
+* So let's create a new file named `logger.ts` on folder `config`
     * Now let's import theses modules: `config` and `winston`
     ![looger](img-reposi/logger/logger1.png)
     * You can read more about **Winston** [here](https://kimsereylam.com/typescript/2021/12/03/winston-logger-with-typescript.html)

 * Now we go to `config/default.ts` and we gonna create one other attribute on ours object
-    * The new attribute is called `env` and receive on string on value `development`.
+    * The new attribute is named `env` and receive on string on value `development`.
         * `env: "development"`
         * ![logger](img-reposi/logger/logger2.png)

 * Done this, we go back to file `logger` and we gonna create a series of configs that gonna describe how our application will behave.
-    * First we create a object called `levels` that gonna describe the level of errors of ours aplication!
+    * First we create a object named `levels` that gonna describe the level of errors of ours aplication!
     ```ts
     const levels = {
         error: 0,